IChekan/ShimConfig/readme.md

 Changelog:
 - 1.0.1:
 Added detection of separator at the end of the path to the shim.
 - 1.0.2:
 Impala and MySql Drivers copy fixed.
 Property "pentaho.authentication.default.mapping.server.credentials.kerberos.principal" is changed to “hive@PENTAHOQA.COM” instead of devuser@PENTAHOQA.COM.
 Now button "Start" is disabled after starting.
 - 1.0.3:
 RestHost property added for Microsift Azure shim. (config for this shim does NOT work for now).
-SqoopSecureLibjarPath disabled for unsecure cluster. kinit disabled for unsecure cluster.
+SqoopSecureLibjarPath disabled for unsecure cluster.
+kinit disabled for unsecure cluster.
 - 1.0.4:
 dfsInstallDir property added, can be used to modify /opt/pentaho/mapreduce in plugin.properties file.
 RestClient was modified to ignore ssl sertificate for basic auth.
 - 1.0.5:
 Small issue with missing "/" in "/opt/pentaho/mapreduce" was fixed.
 Temp fix for hdp25sec cluster added.
 - 1.0.6:
 Now if dfsInstallDir is not set "pmr.kettle.dfs.install.dir" is not changed.
 Minor fixes.
 - 1.0.7:
 Cdh hadoop version like x.xx is now parsed correctly.
 Added support of changing secure configuration to unsecure configuration.
 - 1.0.8:
 "allow_text_splitter" is now correctly set for hdp26 clusters.
-"sqoop_secure_libjar_path" is now set with "file:///" prefix
+"sqoop_secure_libjar_path" is now set with "file:///" prefix.
 - 1.0.9:
 Added log into UI.
 Added copying SparkSQL driver to CDH shim folder.
 Now drivers for copying can be in sub-folder.
 Now it uses default values for "ssh user/password" and "rest user/password" if no values was entered.
-Now it can be used multiple times in one run. sqoop_secure_libjar_path finally correctly set on windows.
+Now it can be used multiple times in one run.
+sqoop_secure_libjar_path finally correctly set on windows.
-If .installedLicenses.xml is in the same folder with utility - copied into data-integration folder
+If .installedLicenses.xml is in the same folder with utility - copied into data-integration folder.
+Another mechanism for root folder detection - No longer need to launch this utility from its folder.